vincelwt/GiftBot/language/conversations/conversation4.md

 < Here are some gift ideas:
 * provide_gifts

-That's what I needed, thanks!
+What I was looking for, thanks
 * goodbye

 < Goodbye! :)